jmichaelward/dudley/README.md

 themes for their website.
 Designers create mockups, developers build these mockups out to spec, and before long, the site is live.
-What we sometimes fail to recognize in the process is that, although the theme is custom, many of the components that comprise it are a reimaging of a component that was developed in a previous project.
+What we sometimes fail to recognize in the process is that, although the theme is custom, many of the components that comprise it are a reimagining of a component that was developed in a previous project.

 Web users have come to expect certain kinds of functionality on a site and, as a result, a variety of design patterns have emerged.
 Agencies like ours have a tendency to